-6.1 As well as the Council Fund and Earmarked Reserves, there are a number of specific provisions and balances as follows:- a) Delegated School Balances b) Specific Provisions
+6.1 As well as the Council Fund and Earmarked Reserves, there are a number of specific provisions and balances as follows:

+a) Delegated School Balances

-These balances represent the cumulative effect of over and under-spending on school delegated budgets not available to the Council.
-School balances were only £614,000 at 31 March 2019.
-Current projections suggest that these balances will be significantly depleted by 31 March 2020 as more schools fall into a deficit position and projections suggest a deficit reserve of £1,090,000.
+These balances represent the cumulative effect of over and under-spending on school delegated budgets and are not available to the Council.
+School balances were £8.490 million at 31 March 2021.